veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 ## Token Authentication Protocol (TAP)

+This communication protocol is for user authentication using asymmetric encryption.
+You'll need to use this if you plan on making curl calls using an Authorization: bearer header.

 {{< hint info >}}
 The following API is only useful if you'd like to build your own client to request and renew session tokens from UAKs.
 {{< /hint >}}